LoyolaChicagoCode/cs2-project5-wordcount-java/README.md

-# Loyola COMP 271 Lab 8

-# Individual project
+# Pair project

 Collaborate with your classmates on a conceptual level but do not share code.
-Submit individually.
+Submit individually and clearly state who your project partner is.

 # Objectives